HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/advanced_topics/model_distillation.md

 # Condensed: Knowledge Distillation in AutoMM

-Summary: This tutorial demonstrates knowledge distillation implementation in AutoMM, specifically showing how to transfer knowledge from a large BERT teacher model (12 layers) to a smaller BERT student model (6 layers).
-It covers practical implementation techniques including dataset preparation using QNLI data, teacher model setup, and student model training with knowledge distillation.
-Key functionalities include configuring model checkpoints, optimization parameters, and evaluation methods.
-The tutorial is particularly useful for tasks involving model compression while maintaining performance, especially in resource-constrained deployment scenarios.
-It provides code examples for the complete distillation pipeline using the MultiModalPredictor framework.
+Summary: This tutorial demonstrates knowledge distillation implementation in AutoMM, specifically focusing on transferring knowledge from large BERT teacher models to smaller student models.
+It covers essential techniques for model compression using the AutoGluon framework, including data preparation with QNLI dataset, teacher model setup, and student model training configuration.
+Key functionalities include working with MultiModalPredictor, handling train/valid/test splits, and configuring model architectures (12-layer BERT teacher to 6-layer BERT student).
+The tutorial is particularly useful for tasks involving model compression, deployment optimization, and maintaining performance while reducing model size through distillation techniques.

 *This is a condensed version that preserves essential implementation details and context.*